 Last week I had the opportunity to speak with the AP chemistry Czar.
 He kindly offer to call me to discuss my concerns over the misrepresentation of the term Steady State Approximation in the CED.

 I must admit I was a little taken aback to receive the invitation.
 He and I have never seen eye to eye philosophically, and we disagree about many aspects of the purpose of an AP Chemistry class.
 In addition, prior to my talk at ChemEd19 he had openly denigrated my position on a number of issues related to a talk that I was going to give at the conference – then he turned up at the presentation!
-I thought that was odd, but after the conference I had resigned myself being largely ostracized by him, not least of all because in his new role he has to tow a certain company line, and defend against criticism from people like me.
+I thought that was odd, but after the conference I had resigned myself being largely ostracized by him, not least of all because in his new role he has to conform to a certain company line, and to defend against criticism from people like me.

 Anyway, on to the essence of the conversation.
 We talked for 25 minutes, and really only two issues came up.